True Word of Yah: Karma- What Ever A Man Sows That Shall He Reap- Galatians 6:7-9

 515 b.c.e.: The rebuilt Temple is dedicated under the leadership of the Judean governor, Zerubbabel, which begins the Second Temple Period (Ezra)

-Around 425 b.c.e.: Nehemiah repairs the walls of Jerusalem, and Ezra and Nehemiah enact religious reforms (Nehemiah)
+Around 425 b.c.e.: Nehemiah repairs the walls of Jerusalem, and Ezra and Nehemiah enact The Gospel of Truth: Yah's Word (Nehemiah)

 We must understand Abba Yah Created Buddha, whether or not Buddhists acknowledge Him or Not.
 Abba Yah gave The Buddha the Wisdom and understanding of things like Karma.
 Even the Four Noble Truths and the Noble 8 Fold Path have the same essence as verses in The Bible.
 Reading Proverbs, Ecclesiastes, Song of Solomon, Wisdom of Solomon and Ecclesiasticus or Sirach, will provide you greater insight as to how King Solomon respected Wisdom and why if you are interested in Buddhism, how It Reflects Upon the Word of Yah only written in a different perspective.